How Syndicate Economics Work: Investor Fees, Carry, and Lead Upside

 Scaling Syndicate Economics

-• Larger syndicates reduce costs as a percentage of capital raised:
+• Larger syndicates reduce costs as a percentage of capital raised, improving overall syndicate economics::

 • SPV costs decrease at scale (~2% at $3M deployed annually).